patarapolw/blog.nuxt/README.md

 ## Why Nuxt?

-In order to be SEO-friendly and on GitHub Pages as well.
+In order to be SEO-friendly and on GitHub Pages as well, as GitHub Pages doesn't allow SPA with History Router.

 ## Installation